kodango/copybetter/README.md

 ------------

-If you select the text, it will be copied automatically by default, you can disale this function through the option.
+If you select the text, it will be copied automatically by default, you can disable this function through the option.
 If you press shift+c when select text, then the html source code will be copied instead.

 If you select nothing, press ctrl+c will copy the current page's tile and url